The 70th Anniversary Campaign: 1949 – 2019

 Fulbright Scholars reach across all disciplines, career stages, and cultural and socioeconomic backgrounds.
 An investment in Fulbright is an investment in the next generation of Australian thought leaders and cultural ambassadors.

-If you are in the U.S. you can give a tax-deductible donation by clicking on this link
+If you are in the U.S. you can make a tax-deductible donation by clicking on this link, or by sending a check to “Institute of International Education (Attn: Elizabeth Elmore),” Office of Philanthropy, 809 United Nations Plaza, New York, NY 10017.

 Why your support matters